Nyc clouds

 • Existence of other malicious messages with similar characteristics

-Our multilayered detection stack, real-time threat intelligence, and behavioral AI ensure that we continue to increase our SharePoint abuse detection efficacy and deliver on our industry-leading continuous detection and analysis for people protection.
+Our multi-layered detection stack, real-time threat intelligence, and behavioural AI ensure that we continue to increase our SharePoint abuse detection efficacy and deliver on our industry-leading continuous detection and analysis for people protection.

-High-level observations in the Proofpoint TAP Dashboard explaining our behavioral analysis and why we deemed the threat to be malicious.
+High-level observations in the Proofpoint TAP Dashboard explaining our behavioural analysis and why we deemed the threat to be malicious.

 Indicators of compromise and forensics from the threat in TAP Dashboard noting a malicious URL in the SharePoint file.